Syferie/MarkHub/README_EN.md

 ### 5. AI Smart Tag Generation

 - Automatically generate tag suggestions for bookmarks through an external API
+- **Smart matching with existing tags**: AI only recommends tags from the existing tag collection in the application, ensuring consistency and tidiness of the classification system
+- Does not create new tags, avoiding tag system chaos and maintaining the organizational structure established by the user
 - Asynchronous task processing model (task submission, status polling)
 - User interface integration:
   - Use via "AI Suggest Tags" button in the add/edit bookmark modal